-- BWWG agencies issued a Letter of Retention for 60 vessel transits involving 223 tanks. - As a result of pre-arrival screenings, 3 vessels altered course to enable satisfactory exchange
+- BWWG agencies issued a Letter of Retention for 36 vessel transits involving 133 tanks. - As a result of pre-arrival screenings, 11 vessels altered course to enable satisfactory exchange

-Note that in many areas of the Great Lakes Basin, vessels are now restricted to no discharge of sewage and vessel operators are forced to temporarily use ballast tanks as holding tanks; tanks of these vessels are then non-compliant to Ballast and Pollution Regulations.
-Therefore, Transport Canada - Marine Safety (TCMS) and USCG, as enforcement agencies, will have to issue Letters of Retention with follow-ups.
-Thirteen of the LORs referenced above were a result of the new restrictions.
+Note that in many areas of the Great Lakes Basin, vessels are now restricted to no discharge of sewage and vessel operators are forced to temporarily use ballast tanks as holding tanks; these tanks are then non-compliant with Ballast and Pollution Regulations.
+Therefore, TC and USCG, as enforcement agencies, issue Letters of Retention with follow-ups.
+No LORs were issued for this purpose in 2012.

-Total tanks capable of carrying ballast water - 7203 Total tanks meeting ballast water regulations - 6980 Total tanks issued a Letter of Retention - 223
+Total tanks capable of carrying ballast water - 6974 Total tanks meeting ballast water regulations - 6841 Total tanks issued a Letter of Retention - 133